Background to the Marsden Fund

 - Physics, Chemistry and Biochemistry

 Each year, the call for proposals is made in December.
-The deadline for project proposals follows in February.
+The deadline for proposals follows in February.
 Initially, applicants submit a short expression of interest (EoI).
 These are assessed by the appropriate panel, and the highest ranked are invited to submit full proposals.
-Each full proposal is scored by external referees – in 2022 approximately 665 referees were used to assess potential Marsden projects.
+Each full proposal is scored by external referees – in 2024 approximately 641 referees were used to assess full proposals.
 In September of each year, the panels meet to decide their preferred projects.
-Referee reports, as well as feedback from the applicants about their referee reports, are used in the final panel discussions.
+Referee reports, as well as applicant responses to their referee reports, are used in the final panel discussions.
 The recommendations of each panel are confirmed by the Marsden Fund Council, and ratified by the Royal Society Te Apārangi Council.
 The results of the funding are announced near the beginning of November.

 The Marsden Fund takes its name from physicist Sir Ernest Marsden (1889-1970) who made a remarkable contribution to science both in New Zealand and overseas.
 For more details about Sir Ernest Marsden life see his biography: